konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

     alt="Read request and transfer as per RFC 2347">
 </picture>

-The cool thing about TFTP is that there are multiple open-source implementations of TFTP clients and servers in different programming languages.
-Here are some of them that ChatGPT helped me to find:
+The cool thing about TFTP is that it has multiple open-source implementations of TFTP clients and servers in different programming languages.
+Here are some of
+them:

- - [tftp-hpa][] is the canonical implementation of TFTP for Linux systems in C.
+ - [tftp-hpa][] is the canonical implementation of TFTP for Linux (and UNIX?) in C.

  - [atftpd][] is advanced TFTP, which is intended for fast boot in large clusters, also in C.